flexera-public/policy_templates/operational/aws/total_instance_memory/README.md

 ## What It Does

-This Policy Template leverages Flexera CCO APIs to produce a stacked bar chart showing Total Instance Memory (in Gigabytes (GiB)) for AWS Instances Families used per month for the last 12 months.
+This Policy Template leverages Flexera CCO APIs to produce a stacked bar chart showing Total Instance Memory (in Gigabytes (GiB)) for AWS Instance Families used per month for the last 12 months.
 This policy allows the user to specify a *Region* to filter results by, and will email the user specified in *Email addresses to notify*.

 ## How It Works

 - This policy supports a single AWS region or the entire Organization.
-- This policy produces a stacked-bar chart showing Total Instance Memory by Instances Family for the top 8 most used Instances Families.
-All other Instances Families will be aggregated and displayed as "Other".
+- This policy produces a stacked-bar chart showing Total Instance Memory by Instance Family for the top 8 most used Instance Families.
+All other Instance Families will be aggregated and displayed as "Other".
 Values shown in the graph are for the past 12 months.

 ## Input Parameters